emaphp/eMapper/README.md

 <br/>
 #####Introduction
-Queries could also contain logic expressions that are evaluated againts current arguments.
+Queries could also contain logic expressions which are evaluated againts current arguments.
 These expressions (or S-expressions) are written in [eMacros](https://github.com/emaphp/eMacros ""), a language based on lisphp.
 Dynamic expressions are included between the delimiters [? and ?].
-The following query sets the condition according to argument type.
+The next example shows a query that sets the condition dynamically according to the argument type.
 ```sql
 SELECT * FROM users WHERE [? (if (int? (%0)) 'id = %{i}' 'name = %{s}') ?]
 ```